Dryocampa rubicunda: Home range and territoriality

 Larvae hatch and live on the same tree through their development, then pupate in the soil beneath the same tree.
 The larvae primarily eat the underside of leaves, therefore preferentially staying in that location of their home tree.
 The adults do not eat, so they can have a sizeable home range.

 Behavior

 Feeding

 The rosy maple moths preferentially lay their eggs on maple trees, and sometimes nearby oak trees.
 Since the larvae remain on the same tree upon which they hatched, most larvae feed on the underside of maple leaves or oak leaves.
 In early instars, the larvae feed together in groups, but beginning in the third or fourth instar the caterpillars begin to feed individually.
 The larvae eat the entire leaf blade and are capable of consuming a few leaves each.
 Thus, large populations of greenstriped mapleworms are capable of defoliating trees.
 This damage is mostly harmless and the leaves will grow back.
-Adult rosy maple moths do not feed.
+As with all Saturniidae, adult rosy maple moths do not feed.